 in number.
 Volkswagens' obsession with keeping the engine cool now required

-top of the rear engine lid.
+rear engine lid.

 would encourage the customer to bring their Beetle back to their local